 The adoption of the seventeen SDGs in 2015 by the United Nations General Assembly (UNGA) represented a significant step in integrating the conservation of wildlife and wild places into the UN’s global development agenda.
 WCS staff were actively engaged in the effort to include references to terrestrial and marine wildlife and ecosystems in the goals, as included in Goal 14: Life Below Water and Goal 15: Life on Land.
 We are also working to advocate for the role played by wildlife and wild places in delivering many of the other SDGs, for example in relation to food security, peace and climate action.
 WCS Brussels is working to ensure that this agenda is properly implemented at the EU level and that wildlife and wild places are integrated into EU aid and development programmes.

-To align with the SDGs, the European Commission's Directorate-General for International Cooperation and Development (DG DEVCO) is taking new steps in its support for biodiversity by developing a holistic strategy to support wildlife conservation worldwide.
+To align with the SDGs, the European Commission's Directorate-General for International Cooperation and Development (DG DEVCO) is taking steps in its support for biodiversity by developing a holistic strategy to support wildlife conservation worldwide.
 DG DEVCO released a number of ground-breaking in-depth studies including the 2016 study “Larger than Elephants: inputs for an EU strategic approach to wildlife conservation in Africa” and the 2018 study “Larger than Tigers: inputs for an EU strategic approach to biodiversity conservation in Asia”.
-A similar study is also under development for Latin America.
+A similar study, “Larger than Jaguars”, is also under development for Latin America.
+In 2019, DG DEVCO also released a study on the interaction between security and wildlife conservation in sub-Saharan Africa.
 WCS is working to provide scientific and technical input to these documents and to advocate their full implementation.WCS strongly supports this unprecedented initiative by DG DEVCO to support wildlife conservation, and we look forward to continuing to collaborate on this issue.